Anju0806/EpicEvents/README.md

 ## Table of Contents
 - Features
+- Deployed Heroku
 - User Story
 - Getting Started
 - Usage
+- The URL of the deployed application
 - Technologies
 - Screenshots
 - Contributors